JRCSTU/CO2MPAS-TA/README.rst

 Install
 =======
-On *Windows* you may install the latest *all-In-One* archive and ensure it contains (or *upgrade* to) the latest |co2mpas| python package; alternatively, you may install the developer version.
+On *Windows* you may install the latest :term:`ALLINONE` archive and ensure it contains (or *upgrade* to) the latest |co2mpas| python package; alternatively, you may install the developer version.